Two ‘wide-mouth’ sharks filmed off the California coast for the first time

 200 years of moving forward with optimism

-Two largemouth sharks (Megachasma pelagios), estimated to be 3.7-4.6m in size, were observed swimming together near the surface about 39km off the coast of San Diego, California, USA.
+Two largemouth sharks (Megachasma pelagios), estimated to be 3.7-4.6m in size, were observed swimming together near the surface regarding 39km off the coast of San Diego, California, USA.
 The unexpected sighting, recorded on video by recreational fishermen, was the first record of two specimens of this species swimming together.

 Read more: When and how to see the next alignment of 5 planets?